aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 ### 3.4 Conclusion

 Changing only the card layout already lifted perceived quality because the summary became scannable without altering the text.
 Switching between Groq and OpenAI showed that the Groq model is faster and concise while OpenAI is wordier and spots softer attributes such as fabric or styling.
 The prompt rewrite was the most impactful tweak: regardless of the model, it forced explicit reasoning about rating, pricing, and stock so the assistant now surfaces trade-offs the user would otherwise miss.
-Together these steps gave us a RAG module that is explainable, visually consistent, and adaptable to different LLM providers.
+Combined with analytics that capture which provider generated each summary and how users interact with it, we can now correlate perceived usefulness with latency and verbosity.
+Together these steps gave us a RAG module that is explainable, visually consistent, and adaptable to different LLM providers while remaining measurable in production.

 ## 4. Web Analytics